-- 6.6 For NIMA and PIMA cases, the Court will provide an indication on liability if - (a) the factual matrix of the particular motor accident does not correspond substantially with any of the scenarios set out in the Motor Accident Guide (1st Edn., 2014 State Courts, Singapore) ("Motor Accident Guide") or any subsequent edition thereof; or - (b) despite the parties' reasonable efforts in resolving the question of liability through negotiation with reference to the Motor Accident Guide before the CDR session, no settlement has been reached. - 6.7 Solicitors for all the parties seeking an indication on liability must submit a duly completed "Liability Indication Form" (see Form 9A) to the Court at the first CDR session.
-Except in cases where no corresponding scenario is provided for in the Motor Accident Guide, solicitors must specify in the Liability Indication Form the scenario(s) in the Motor Accident Guide that is/are relevant to the parties' factual accounts of the accident and state their respective proposals on liability. - 6.8 In CDR sessions for all personal injury claims, except PIMA claims that are filed in the Magistrate's Court and the District Court, the Court will provide an indication on both liability and quantum of the claim.
+- 6.6 For NIMA and PIMA cases, the Court will provide an indication on liability if - (a) the factual matrix of the particular motor accident does not correspond substantially with any of the scenarios set out in the Motor Accident Guide (1st Edn., 2014 State Courts, Singapore) ("Motor Accident Guide"); or - (b) despite the parties' reasonable efforts in resolving the question of liability through negotiation with reference to the Motor Accident Guide before the CDR session, no settlement has been reached. - 6.7 Solicitors for all the parties seeking an indication on liability in NIMA and PIMA cases must submit a duly completed "Liability Indication Form (NIMA and PIMA Claims)" (see Form 9A) to the Court at the first CDR session.
+Except in cases where no corresponding scenario is provided for in the Motor Accident Guide, solicitors must specify in the Liability Indication Form the scenario(s) in the Motor Accident Guide that is/are relevant to the parties' factual accounts of the accident and state their respective proposals on liability. - 6.8 Solicitors for all parties seeking an indication on liability in industrial accident cases must submit a duly completed "Liability Indication Form (Industrial Accident Claims)" (see Form 9A(A)) to the Court at the first CDR session. - 6.9 In CDR sessions for all personal injury claims, except PIMA claims, the Court will provide an indication on both liability and quantum of the claim.
 Solicitors for all the parties shall submit a duly completed "Quantum Indication Form" (see Form 9B) to the Court at the first CDR session.

-6.9 In respect of PIMA cases that are filed in the Magistrate's Court and the District Court, whether or not an indication on liability is given, the Court may, at its own discretion in appropriate cases or at solicitors' request, provide an indication on quantum.
+6.10 In respect of PIMA cases, whether or not an indication on liability is given, the Court may, at its own discretion in appropriate cases or at solicitors' request, provide an indication on quantum.
 Solicitors requesting for an indication on quantum must obtain each other's consent before the CDR session, and submit the duly completed Quantum Indication Form (i.e. Form 9B) to the Court.